 chemical engineering, and related fields, and to individuals and

 corporations supporting the objectives of CACS.
-Currently, CACS has regional chapters in North America.
+Currently, CACS has five regional chapters in North America.

 The objectives of the CACS are as follows: